albmarino/Meta-analysis_scripts/Coevol/README.md

 ## Traits correlation under phylogenetic non-independence with Coevol

-Scripts to filter and choose GC3-poor and GC3-rich genes for each clade.
+Scripts to select GC3-poor and GC3-rich genes and to run Coevol.

 #### Full geneset stats and filtering
 `genespersp.sh` calculates the number of markers for each species.<br>